10 Interesting Pyramid Facts for Kids, Parents and Teachers (2023)

 While the Giza pyramids are the most famous, Egypt contains many more gorgeous pyramids, such as the “stepped pyramids.”

 In fact, one of the oldest Egyptian pyramids, believed to have been erected around 4,700 years ago, may have been uncovered in Saqqara.
-It was constructed as Djoser’s tomb, and features raised sides and a flat top.
+This Egyptian Pyramid was constructed as Djoser’s tomb, and features raised sides and a flat top.

 Tombs were initially constructed as mastabas, which were lower, flat-roofed structures with sloping sides.
 Djoser’s pyramid is thought to have started as a mastaba and then grew to become the 197-foot (60-meter) step pyramid we see presently for unexplained reasons.